 The Group and the Company have a range of employment policies which clearly detail the standards, processes, expectations and responsibilities of its people and the organisation.
 These policies were in place for the duration of the year, and are designed to ensure that everyone, including those with existing or new disabilities and people of all backgrounds, are dealt with in an inclusive and fair way from the recruiting process on through their career.
 This includes access to appropriate training, development opportunities and job progression.
-Further details of this approach can be found on pages 58 to 63 of the SSE plc Annual Report 2023
+Further details of this approach can be found on the 2023/24 Annual Report, available at www.sse.com.